 Candidates in Visual Arts submit a body of work for examination.
-This comprises 50% of the final examination mark, the other 50% being derived from a written examination.
-Artworks are produced in a wide variety of media including photography, video, digital media, graphic design, painting, drawing, sculpture, interactives, and designed objects and environments.
+This comprises 50% of the final examination mark.
+Bodies of work are produced in a wide variety of expressive forms including photography, film and video, digital media, graphic design, painting, drawing, sculpture, interactives, ceramics, and designed objects and environments.

-The body of work is marked either corporately or itinerantly.
+The body of work is marked either corporately at a designated HSC marking centre or itinerantly by HSC examiners who visit the school.